 |50% of full fare

 |100% of full fare

 The cruise is based on arrangements which do not allow for any refunds in respect to sightseeing, accommodation, meals or other services not utilised after the tour has commenced.

-All passengers will require a valid passport.
-A visa will be required for Brazil.
-Chile requires a Reciprocity fee to be paid on arrival.
+All passengers will require a valid pass-port.
+A visa will be required for Chile.
 If you are not an Australian passport holder check with Travelrite International for visa requirements.